Oracle problems as communication tasks and optimization of quantum algorithms: Information-theoretic analysis of standard quantum algorithms

 Recall the description of Simon's problem: We are given oracle access to a function $f:\left\{ 0,1\right\} ^{n}\rightarrow\left\{ 0,1\right\} ^{n}$, with the promise that for some unknown $s\in\left\{ 0,1\right\} ^{n}$, we have $f\left(x\right)=f\left(y\right)$ iff $x\oplus y\in\left\{ 0^{n},s\right\} $.
 The goal is to identify $s$.
 This is an instance of the hidden subgroup problem with $ G = \left( \mathbb{Z} / 2 \mathbb{Z} \right)^n $, where the subgroup is promised to be of the form $ H_s = \left\{ 0, s \right\} $.
 Note that $s$ may be zero, in which case $ H_s $ has only one element.
 We consider the uniform distribution and apply the results of the previous section.

-The information-theoretic quantities after a single query are summarized in \Cref{Simon_NU}.
-Details of the computation appear in Section 8 of the supplementary material.
-Note that the evolution of the information-theoretic quantities throughout the algorithm somewhat differs from those of the Bernstein-Vazirani algorithm (see \Cref{BV}).
-In Simon's algorithm the intermediate coherence vanishes, whereas in Bernstein-Vazirani it is maximal.
-Moreover, the amount of information extracted in one query of Simon's algorithm is only of the order of a single bit, while in Bernstein-Vazirani it is $n$.
-This is reflected directly in comparing the last three rows: indeed, replacing $1$ by $n$ in the values for $ H \left( Y \vert F \right) $, the mutual information and the discord in Simon's algorithm would provide the appropriate values for Bernstein-Vazirani.
+The information-theoretic quantities after a single query are summarized in \ref{Simon_NU}.
+Details of the computation appear in \Cref{app:Simon}.
+Note that the evolution of the information-theoretic quantities throughout the algorithm somewhat differs from those of the Bernstein--Vazirani algorithm (see \ref{BV}).
+In Simon's algorithm the intermediate coherence vanishes, whereas in Bernstein--Vazirani it is maximal.
+Moreover, the amount of information extracted in one query of Simon's algorithm is only of the order of a single bit, while in Bernstein--Vazirani it is $n$.
+This is reflected directly in comparing the last three rows: indeed, replacing $1$ by $n$ in the values for $ H \left( Y \vert F \right) $, the mutual information and the discord in Simon's algorithm would provide the appropriate values for Bernstein--Vazirani.

+These single-query quantities highlight a key advantage of measuring performance via mutual information.
+After a single query in Simon's algorithm, the probability of successfully identifying the hidden string $s$ is exponentially small (roughly $2^{-n+1}$).
+A traditional success-probability metric would therefore suggest that virtually no computational progress has been made.
+However, our framework reveals that $1$ bit of mutual information about the oracle class has been concretely extracted.

 Combining analytic and numerical methods, we can also find the information-theoretic quantities for $t$ queries, at the final step of the algorithm, for sufficiently small values of $n$, $t$.
-The figures thus obtained are depicted in \Cref{Simon_t_queries}.
+The figures thus obtained are depicted in \ref{Simon_t_queries}.